BryceVandegrift/website/content/software.md

 I use [aerc](https://aerc-mail.org/) for email. aerc is a terminal email client written in Go that has a lot of features that I find particularly useful like Vim keybindings, HTML email rendering, a tmux like embedded terminal system, and more.
+It's very easy to setup and works well with large services like ProtonMail and Google (not that I would recommend using these email services).

 ### Image Editing

 For making small or simple changes to images I use [ImageMagick](https://imagemagick.org/index.php).
 For creating images or making larger edits I use [GIMP](https://www.gimp.org/).

-### Torrents

-For downloading and seeding torrents I use [transmission-cli](https://transmissionbt.com/).